wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 **Changelog:**

-* May 11, 2018: Updated to use use Spring Boot 2.0.2.
+* May 11, 2018: Updated to use Spring Boot 2.0.
 See the example app changes in [spring-boot-microservices-example#18](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/18); changes to this post can be viewed in [okta.github.io#2046](https://github.com/okta/okta.github.io/pull/2046).
 * Feb 8, 2018: Updated to use use Spring Boot 1.5.10, Angular CLI 1.6.7, and Angular 5.2.0.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/10).
 Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1739).
 * Jan 17, 2018: Updated to use latest client from [Build Your First Progressive Web Application with Angular and Spring Boot](/blog/2017/05/09/progressive-web-applications-with-angular-and-spring-boot).
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/6).
 Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1637).